The Unlikely Hipster: Walt Disney on the Beach in Brazil, 1941

 More on LifeView Again

-Today, 90 years after Walt and his older brother Roy founded what became, arguably, the most powerful pop-culture force on the planet, it’s somehow both jarring and heartening to see this single photograph of Disney in Brazil, and consider the man not as the familiar face of a multinational corporation, or the creator of a soulless marketing juggernaut, but as a filmmaker, an inventor, an artist.
+Today, almost a century after Walt and his older brother Roy founded what became, arguably, the most powerful pop-culture force on the planet, it’s somehow both jarring and heartening to see this single photograph of Disney in Brazil, and consider the man not as the familiar face of a multinational corporation, or the creator of a soulless marketing juggernaut, but as a filmmaker, an inventor, an artist.

 Love him or hate him, Walter Elias Disney changed the face of entertainment forever.
 Not bad for a lank-haired guy with a movie camera and a goofy grin.